Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Results

-The results are the same for the trials to criterion data.
+The results are the same for the trials-to-criterion data.
 Creer et al. established that the first two predictions are supported by the data.
-The third prediction (a relationship between neurogenesis and behaviour) was not significant (F(1,18) = 2.6, p = 0.125, slope = -3.79, 95\% CI for slope = -8.74 to 1.15), but they described it as a trend.
-However this ``trend'' for the relationship between neurogenesis and behaviour turns out to be non-existent (slope = -0.16, 95\% CI = -8.37 to 8.04, p = 0.967) when conditioned on treatment, indicating virtually no support for the neurogenesis-dependent model.
+The third prediction (a relationship between neurogenesis and behaviour) was not significant ($\beta_3$ = -3.79, 95\% CI = -8.74 to 1.15, p = 0.125), but they described it as a ``trend''.
+However, this relationship between neurogenesis and behaviour is greatly attenuated ($\beta_5$ = -0.16, 95\% CI = -8.37 to 8.04, p = 0.967) when conditioned on treatment, indicating that there is little support for the neurogenesis-dependent model.

-Creer et al., concluded that ``Taken together, our findings indicate that exercise-induced neurogenesis improves dentate gyrus-mediated encoding of distinct spatial representations''.
-However, a reanalysis of their data using causal models, which can tease apart complex relationships and directly test whether neurogenesis mediates the effects of exercise on behaviour, clearly shows that the effect of exercise is via neurogenesis-independent mechanism(s).
+Creer et al., concluded that ``Taken together, our findings indicate that exercise-induced neurogenesis improves dentate gyrus-mediated encoding of distinct spatial representations'', and it seems that this conclusion has been accepted by others \cite{Tronel2010,Oomen2011,Klaus2011,Inokuchi2011,Yassa2011}.
+However, a reanalysis of their data using causal models---which can tease apart complex relationships and directly test whether neurogenesis mediates the effects of exercise on behaviour---clearly shows that the effect of exercise is via neurogenesis-independent mechanism(s).
 This is further supported by their finding in a separate experiment where aged runners (the reanalysed experiment used younger adults) did not have an increase in neurogenesis but still showed a small improvement on a modified version of the pattern separation task, which is exactly what the neurogenesis-independent model predicts.
 It should also be noted that the adult mice ran 23.5 $\pm$1.79 km/day while the aged mice only ran 5.4 $\pm$0.68 km/day.
 Therefore, because aged animals ran 77\% less, the effect of running (via neurogenesis-independent mechanisms) will be predicted to influence behaviour to a lesser extent.
+While this manuscript was under review, this group has published a review article discussing other factors that may mediate the effects of exercise and environmental enrichment on behaviour \cite{Bekinschtein2011}.
+We need to go further however, and convert these pictorial representations of hypothesised causal relationships into statistical models which can be tested against the data.